 Just make sure you stay focused on the road, and be on the lookout for the random animals that might cross, and when you want to admire the view, just pull over and enjoy it.

-If you get to the destination around 3 pm you are still on time to get to the marina and check with the tour companies if they have any tour available.
+If you get to the destination around 3 pm you are still on time to get to the marina and check with the tour companies if they have any tours available.

-Otherwise, you can check-in in your hotel and wait for the following morning.
+Otherwise, you can check-in into your hotel and wait for the following morning.

 How to book your tour in Lopez Mateos.